bibleup/bibleup/README.md

 ## Documentation

-Using BibleUp is as simple as it can get.<br> See the [docs](https://bibleup.netlify.app/docs) for guides on installation, usage and how to fully configure Bibleup.
+Using BibleUp is as simple as it can get.<br> See the [docs](https://bibleup.netlify.app/docs) for installation, usage and how to configure Bibleup.

 ## Plugin and Extension

-BibleUp is available as a plugin for WordPress sites and a browser extension that can be used on any website.

 -  [Wordpress plugin](https://github.com/bibleup/wordpress)
 -  [Browser Extension](https://github.com/bibleup/browser-extension)